 Victor Hugo

 I love both of these islands, but for different reasons.
-Jersey is chic and cosmopolitan, with great boutique shopping, while Guernsey is quaint, quirky and has a very relaxed vibe.
-To help you decide whether Jersey or Guernsey is best for you, this guide has you covered!
+Jersey is chic and cosmopolitan, with excellent boutique shopping, while Guernsey is quaint, quirky and has a very relaxed vibe.
+This guide has you covered to help you decide whether Jersey or Guernsey is best for you!

 Jersey or Guernsey: The Ultimate Comparison Guide